 Broad-winged hawks have a varied diet, but mostly stick to frogs, toads, and small rodents.
 The rest of their meals are rounded out with insects, reptiles and other amphibians and mammals.

-Broad-wings spend the breeding season in Arkansas before migrating back to South America for the winter.
+Broad-winged hawks spend the breeding season throughout Arkansas before migrating back to South America for the winter.
 While here, they can be found nesting near forest openings and bodies of water.
+You may have to do some searching though, as they tend to be secretive and shy away from humans while breeding.

 This species played a huge part in making hawk-watching famous.
 Huge, migrating flocks of these birds, also known as “kettles” can contain thousands of birds and are a wonderful sight to see.
 All the birds in the kettle circle in the sky and are akin to a cauldron being stirred with an invisible spoon.